SIPp/pysipp/README.md

 ## It doesn't try to

 - Auto-generate SIPp XML scripts like [sippy_cup](https://github.com/mojolingo/sippy_cup)
-  * we believe this is the wrong way to work around the problem of SIPp's shitty XML control language
+  * `pysipp` in no way tries to work around the problem of SIPp's awful XML control language; your current scenario scripts are compatible!

 ## Basic Usage